COENZYME Q-10 Overview Information

 - Hair loss related to use of the warfarin.
 There is some early evidence that taking coenzyme Q-10 might be helpful for preventing hair loss caused by the blood-thinning drug, warfarin.

 - Wrinkled skin.
 Early evidence suggests that applying a coenzyme Q-10 cream to the skin improves wrinkled skin.

 - Lyme disease.

 Coenzyme Q-10 is LIKELY SAFE for most adults when taken by mouth or when applied directly to the gums.
 While most people tolerate coenzyme Q-10 well, it can cause some mild side effects including stomach upset, loss of appetite, nausea, vomiting, and diarrhea.
 It can cause allergic skin rashes in some people.
 It also might lower blood pressure, so check your blood pressure carefully if you have very low blood pressure.
 Dividing the total daily dose by taking smaller amounts two or three times a day instead of a large amount all at once can help reduce side effects.

-Coenzyme Q-10 is POSSIBLY SAFE for children.
-But coenzyme Q-10 should not be used in children without medical supervision.
+Coenzyme Q-10 is POSSIBLY SAFE for children when taken by mouth.
+However, coenzyme Q-10 should not be used in children without medical supervision.

 High blood pressure or low blood pressure: Coenzyme Q-10 might lower blood pressure.
 It can increase the effects of medications used to lower blood pressure.
 Discuss your use of coenzyme Q-10 with your healthcare provider if you have blood pressure problems.

 Smoking: Cigarette smoking depletes the amount of coenzyme Q-10 stored by the body.